AIM-54 Phoenix: Variants

 The only improved model that was ever produced.
 It used digital electronics in the place of the analog electronics of the AIM-54A.
 This model had better abilities to shoot down low and high-altitude anti-ship missiles.
-It was designed for greater service life, reliability, and utilized less parts.
+It was designed for greater service life, reliability, and utilized fewer parts.
 It also included a built in self-test (BIST/BIT) and missile on-aircraft test capability.
 This model took over from the AIM-54A beginning in 1986.